How to get started with Network Management

 7 quick and easy steps to gain true network visibility and control.

 Step 1.
-Deploy Auvik
+Use the Setup Wizard to Deploy Auvik

 Step 2.
 Watch as Auvik discovers your network